wes-chen/build-a-website/lesson-03/README.md

 ## Challenge!

-Let's make a website page using HTML and host it on our Github pages.
+Let's make a website page using HTML and host it with Github Pages repository!

-TODO make a sample website
+[Here](https://wes-chen.github.io/build-a-website/lesson-03/sample.html) is an example of things you could put on your website!